Outrider305/Trident_Nevermore_Bed_Mount/README.md

 	- Updated brackets to use BOM standard M5x10 screws rather than M5x8.
 	- Adjusted geometry of built-in support for cartridge heatset insert.
 Should be easier to remove with pliers.
 	- CAD updated.

+## Recommended Print Settings and Material

+- Standard Voron part settings (4 walls, 5 top and bottom layers, 40% infill)
+- ABS or ASA recommended for this mod.
+I haven't had good experience with ABS+, so I can't guarantee the bracket won't sag if you use ABS+.

 ## BOM (per Nevermore)